-Adafruit CC3000 WiFi Shield with Onboard Ceramic Antenna
+Adafruit HUZZAH CC3000 WiFi Shield with Onboard Antenna

 For years we've seen all sorts of microcontroller-friendly WiFi modules but none of them were really Adafruit-worthy.
 Either they were too slow, or too difficult to use, or required signing an NDA, or had limited functionality, or too expensive, or too large.
 So we shied away from creating or developing a WiFi Arduino shield.

 NO LONGER!
 The CC3000 hits that sweet spot of usability, price and capability.
 It uses SPI for communication (not UART!) so you can push data as fast as you want or as slow as you want.
 It has a proper interrupt system with IRQ pin so you can have asynchronous connections.
 It supports 802.11b/g, open/WEP/WPA/WPA2 security, TKIP & AES.
 A built in TCP/IP stack with a "BSD socket" interface.
 TCP and UDP in both client and server mode, up to 4 concurrent sockets.
 It does not support "AP" mode, it can connect to an access point but it cannot be an access point.

 Please note that the CC3000 module is being phased out and we suggest the WINC1500 as a replacement - it has SSL support, soft-AP capability, and is more reliable.